 Definition of Succession Planning

 It is a long-term endeavor as it prepares potential candidates to fill executive and leadership roles in the future.
 Because an organization’s leadership is critical to its effectiveness, succession planning is always necessary.
-The exit of an organisation leader or chief decision-maker may occur suddenly.
-A succession plan aids an organization in training and equipping those who have the potential to fill prominent roles in an organisation beforehand.
+The exit of an organization leader or chief decision-maker may occur suddenly.
+A succession plan aids an organization in training and equipping those who have the potential to fill prominent roles in an organization beforehand.

 A succession plan is usually part of every organization’s strategic vision.
-Succession planning is not only about the replacement of an organisation’s CEO, but also the replacement of top-level managers and executives in the C-suite.
+Succession planning is not only about the replacement of an organization’s CEO, but also the replacement of top-level managers and executives in the C-suite.

 The board of directors is involved in the process of planning the succession of a CEO.
 When it comes to other levels of management or leaders in the organization, they are, however, not really necessary.

 To ensure smooth transitions, it’s critical that organizations identify information, critical job skills, networks, and organizational practices that can be passed down to the next crop of workers as early as possible.

 - Succession planning is a preparatory process that involves training and equipping those who will occupy key roles in an organization in the event that the CEO leaves his position unexpectedly or is retiring.

 - An organization’s continuity is ensured by succession planning, which lays the stage for smooth transitions.

 - Finding the right talent to fill critical positions is usually a herculean task, particularly in industries where talent is scarce.
 As a result, succession planning must be done ahead of time.

 - It is more difficult to find adequate talents due to a scarcity of talent.
 Preparing internal personnel for future positions, on the other hand, helps to alleviate the challenge of recruiting a replacement.